Sample Complexity of Black Box Work Extraction: Introduction

 Our second contribution equips this procedure with rigorous performance guarantees.~More precisely, we develop a sample-efficient randomized protocol to estimate observational ergotropy, facilitating work extraction.
 Our method computes this quantity to $\varepsilon$-additive accuracy, with high probability, by making very few measurements on $\rho$ -- this requires $O(1/\varepsilon^2)$ copies of $\rho$ and, remarkably, has only a logarithmic dependence on the dimension of the system.
 The protocol is a randomized quantum algorithm that can be efficiently run on a quantum computer using as many samples of $\rho$.
+Finally, we establish rigorous robustness bounds, showing that observational ergotropy can still be reliably estimated under realistic errors.
 Our result thus broadens the applicability of quantum computers to the efficient estimation of extractable work and the characterization of quantum batteries.

+The article is organized as follows.
+In Sec.~\ref{sec:main-results}, we give an overview of our main findings, namely the two distinct approaches to work extraction.
+Sec.~\ref{subsec:no-work-single-copy} shows that the ergotropy of a single copy of a random state $\rho$ approaches zero in the asymptotic limit.
+In contrast, when multiple copies of $\rho$ are available, Sec.~\ref{subsec:work-multiple-copy} presents a sample-efficient randomized quantum algorithm for estimating observational ergotropy.
+The robustness of this estimation is analyzed in Sec.~\ref{sec:robustness-ergobs}.
+Preliminaries are introduced in Sec.~\ref{prelim}, which lay the foundation for the technical proofs in Sec.~\ref{sec:methods}.
+Detailed derivations of the results from Secs.~\ref{subsec:no-work-single-copy}, \ref{subsec:work-multiple-copy}, and \ref{sec:robustness-ergobs} are provided in Secs.~\ref{append-average-ergotropy}, \ref{subsec:proof-multiple-copies}, and \ref{sub:proofs-lems}, respectively.
+In Sec.~\ref{subsec:pauli-measurement}, we also outline an alternative quantum algorithm that efficiently estimates extractable work when the system Hamiltonian is local.
+Sec.~\ref{sec:discussion} concludes the paper.
+Finally, the Appendix presents several complementary results and illustrative examples that further reinforce the theoretical findings.